etuecke/cs50finalproject/README.md

 ## Templates Directory
 * apology.html:
-    - an HTML page that displays whatever error the user may run into.
+    - An HTML page that displays whatever error the user may run into
 * index.html:
-    - the landing page that links users to other pages
+    - The landing page that links users to other pages
-    - if a user is logged in, it displays movies the user has watched and the user's watchlist after they've added those from the search page results
+    - If a user is logged in, it displays movies the user has watched and the user's watchlist after they've added those from the search page results
 * layout.html:
-    - the base HTML page used as a template for the rest of the HTML pages
+    - The base HTML page used as a template for the rest of the HTML pages
 * login.html:
-    - the login page that allows users to log into their accounts
+    - The login page that allows users to log into their accounts
 * lucky.html:
-    - an HTML page that displays a random movie presented to user (movie details and poster)
+    - An HTML page that displays a random movie presented to user (movie details and poster)
 * news.html:
-    - an HTML page that reads from the New York Times API to give the user recent movie reviews from the New York Times
+    - An HTML page that reads from the New York Times API to give the user recent movie reviews from the New York Times
 * quiz.html:
-    - the starter page for quiz
+    - The landing page for quiz
 * quizQuestion1, quizQuestion2, quizQuestion3, quizQuestion4
     - HTML pages that display the quiz questions
 * quizResults:
-    - an HTML page that displays movie recommendations based on the user's responses to the quiz
+    - An HTML page that displays movie recommendations based on the user's responses to the quiz
 * register.html:
-    - the registration page that allows a user to register for a new account
+    - The registration page that allows a user to register for a new account
 * search.html:
-    - an HTML page where the user can input search criteria to find movies
+    - An HTML page where the user can input search criteria to find movies
 * searched.html:
-    - an HTML page that displays the results from the search page
+    - An HTML page that displays the results from the search page
-    - allows users to select movies and add them to movies they have watched or their watchlist
+    - Allows users to select movies and add them to movies they have watched or their watchlist
 * reviews.html:
-    - allows users to write reviews and also view the reviews written by other users
+    - Allows users to write reviews and also view the reviews written by other users
+* visualizations.html:
+    - Displays interactive visualization for the number of movies each director has directed
+* visualizations2.html:
+    - Displays interactive visualization for the ratings and votes for each movie

 ## Root Directory
 * helpers.py:
-    - a helper file that contains python functions that used in app.py.
+    - A helper file that contains python functions that used in app.py.
 Methods amongst others include the apology function, getting movie reviews, and pulling poster images.
 * app.py:
-    - the main python file containing routes to all pages of the web application.
+    - The main python file containing routes to all pages of the web application.
 * key.txt:
-    - a text file that contains the API keys needed for the New York Times movie reviews and the IMDB movie posters.
+    - A text file that contains the API keys needed for the New York Times movie reviews and the IMDB movie posters.
 * movies.db:
     - SQLite database containing tables of basic movie details, director information, stars information, etc. from which the main functionality of the app draws from